synatic/noql/README.md

 # sql-to-mongo
-Converts M-SQL Queries to Mongo find statements or aggregation pipelines
+Converts M-SQL Queries to Mongo find statements or aggregation pipelines.

 **What is M-SQL**